AWS VPN

 • Connectivity can be established by creating an IPSec, hardware VPN connection between the VPC and the remote network.

-• On the AWS side of the VPN connection, a Virtual Private Gateway (VGW) provides two VPN endpoints for automatic failover.
+• On the AWS side of the VPN connection, a Virtual Private Gateway (VGW) or Transit Gateway provides two VPN endpoints for automatic failover.

 • On the customer side, a customer gateway (CGW) needs to be configured, which is the physical device or software application on the remote side of the VPN connection